Biquaternions/Biquaternions/README.md

 ## Hi there 👋

 ### About me
-To start, I'm not a developer, so there are no personal projects here. \
+To start, I'm not a developer, so there are no big personal projects here. \
+I don't feel passionate about development so my public stuff is unlikely to get updates, just fixes.\
-I'm more into the investigative part of computing.
+However, I'm into the investigative part of computing, by far much more thrilling.

 ### Why does this exists?
 I just wanted to decorate my profile a little bit.